How much is one trophy worth?

 Still, justifying Ronaldo's price tag would be much easier if he was able to bring a record 10th European Cup to Real Madrid on Saturday.

-When Madrid paid out a then-record €65 for Kaka to partner the Brazilian alongside Ronaldo, it was this dream of reaching la decima writing the checks.
+When Madrid paid out a then-record €65 for Kaka to partner the Brazilian alongside Ronaldo, it was this dream of reaching la decima that was writing the checks.
 That partnership ultimately failed, and Madrid lost big on that investment.
-The Brazilian play-maker eventually returned to AC Milan on a free transfer.
+The Brazilian playmaker eventually returned to AC Milan on a free transfer.

 However, with a win in Lisbon on Saturday, Madrid can finally achieve the dream and hold more European Cups than Barcelona and Bayern Munich combined.
 The impressive quality and consistent strength of Real Madrid's squad makes it easy to miss that the team constantly linked with spending monopoly money has not won the Champions League since 2002.

-For twelve agonizing years, Real Madrid desperately tried anything and everything to get that 10th trophy.
+For 12 agonizing years, Real Madrid desperately tried anything and everything to get that 10th trophy.
 Even bringing in the "Special One," Jose Mourinho, failed to capture the illusive crown.

-French forward Karim Benzema served as the third prong in Real Madrid's the speedy, sleek and skillful attack, and the combination of goalscorers may one day be reflected on as the most potent front-three in history.
+French forward Karim Benzema served as the third prong in Real Madrid's speedy, sleek and skillful attack, and the combination of goalscorers may one day be reflected on as the most potent front three in history.
 By some distance, it is already the most expensive attack in the history of world football.